Koell/BeverageDispenserExample/README.md

 ## Tasks

-1. Implement the logic described above in some sort of component/module/assembly.
+1. Implement the logic described above in C#.
+If you are not familiar with C# at all, you might consider implementing the example in a language of your choice.
 1. Implement a console program that continuously asks the user to enter message strings (empty inputs are ignored) and sends the messages to your component.
-1. Provide unit tests for your component written in a test framework of your choice (but it must be supported by Visual Studio).
-If you want, using BDD-style (behavior driven design) tests is encouraged but not absolutely required.
+1. If you can, provide unit tests for your component written in a test framework of your choice (but it should be supported by Visual Studio if you are using C#).
 1. Document your solution reasonably (use common sense, what is already clear doesn't have to be documented).

+## Notes

+If you do not fully understand the requirements, make reasonable assumption.
+If anything is not clear to you, or you are unable to implement some parts, feel free to change the project to suit your skill level and available time.
+You can also extend/modify the example if you wish to do so.
+The primary goal of this exercise is to see some good code written by you.

 ## Example